 ACPTA’s mini-grant program supports and empowers campus PTAs with small budgets and big ideas.
 We encourage your PTA to apply!

 Please read all materials before you begin your application.
-The overview and guidelines will help you create a proposal with the best chance of success.
+The Overview and Guidelines Document will help you create a proposal with the best chance of success.

 Is your PTA interested in applying but unsure what to apply for?
 We have a list of ideas to get you started.
 You can also see examples of two successful applications, one from Small Middle School PTA and one from Travis ECHS PTA.

 Grants are available in two amounts: up to $250 and up to $500.
-PTAs must meet certain basic criteria to apply.
+PTAs must meet the eligibility guidelines (from the overview and guidelines document above) to apply.
 ACPTA is available to help your PTA if you need support to become eligible.

 We encourage all PTAs to apply.
 Priority is given to certain proposals:

 - proposals from PTAs with greater need, measured by the PTA’s gross income in the prior year and available funds at the time of application